 “Ghosts I-IV for Quake” is an interesting mod.
 Replacing the original 1996 soundtrack with the entirety of Ghosts I-IV, an album by Nine Inch Nails with nothing but ambient instrumentals seems like a good fit.
 In a sense, Ghosts I-IV is a spiritual successor to the original Quake soundtrack, even if there’s little similarities in style.

-The album itself is interesting: Frustrated by their record label, Trent Reznor severs their contract with Interscope Records and decides to go independent – for a while anyway – and released this under a Creative Commons license.
+The album itself is interesting: Frustrated by their record label, Trent Reznor severs his contract with Interscope Records and decides to go independent – for a while anyway – and released this under a Creative Commons license.
 This license is how the mod exists without lawyers getting involved, as it’s a free mod for a commercial video game.

 There is one other feature of this mod: There’s no monsters or weapons.
 Now there’s mostly empty levels with switches, lifts and other assorted things, but nothing to shoot.
 With god mode turned on.
 In a sense, this changes the perspective of the game entirely.
 No longer a straight explosive romp, it’s strictly an exploration-based affair.

 This can be turned off, though, if you prefer carnage.
 I originally played it without the monsters, which actually gave me a stronger appreciation for Quake’s level design.
 Not many games really give you the privilege to really explore the world in a non-combat sort of way, and it really works.

 It reminds me of exploration-driven first-person games like Dear Esther, Gone Home, and to a lesser extent, the Amnesia series of games.
 For years, games like these got a fair share of flak among certain people, being disparaged with the term “walking simulator,” frustrated there wasn’t really any danger involved.
 In the case of Gone Home, there was the added fact for some people it didn’t resonate with them on a personal level, and thus felt like “a waste of time.”